 Pre-Construction Activities

-Actions by a Participating TO, other than those required by an Engineering and Procurement Agreement under LGIP Section 10 in Appendix Y, undertaken prior to Construction Activities in order to prepare for the construction of Participating TO’s Interconnection Facilities or Network Upgrades assigned to the Interconnection Customer, including, but not limited to, preliminary engineering, permitting activities, environmental analysis, or other activities specifically needed to obtain governmental approvals for the Participating TO’s Interconnection Facilities or Network Upgrades.
+Actions by a Participating TO, other than those required by an Engineering and Procurement Agreement under GIP Section 10 in Appendix Y, undertaken prior to Construction Activities in order to prepare for the construction of Participating TO’s Interconnection Facilities or Network Upgrades assigned to the Interconnection Customer, including, but not limited to, preliminary engineering, permitting activities, environmental analysis, or other activities specifically needed to obtain governmental approvals for the Participating TO’s Interconnection Facilities or Network Upgrades.

 * * *

+Queue Cluster

+A set of Interconnection Requests processed pursuant to Appendix Y other than pursuant to the Fast Track Process or the Independent Study Process set forth in Appendix Y.

 * * *